Ann Arbor Family Law Attorneys Who Care

 Matters involving family can often be the most difficult.
-Family matters are often very personal, and they are emotionally charged situations.
+Family matters are often very personal, and they can be emotionally charged situations.
 Our legal team at Biggs & Gunst P.C.
-Attorneys At Law will work hard to put you and your family at ease and exceed your expectations, minimizing your stress and being available to answer all your questions and resolve these matters as quickly as possible.
+Attorneys At Law in Ann Arbor will work hard to put you and your family at ease and exceed your expectations.
+We will work to minimize your stress by being available to answer your questions and resolve these matters as quickly as possible.

 From the moment of your initial consultation, we will work closely with you to address your questions and concerns as well as educate and counsel you throughout the process.
 Our goal is to help you resolve your matter as quickly as possible while protecting your interests and getting you the results you deserve.